 How is the treatment delivered?

 The Addiction Treatment Program's Intensive Outpatient Program is delivered in three phases:

 - Continuing care (4 weeks)

-What types of groups are offered in the Intensive Outpatient Program (IOP)?
+What groups are offered in the Intensive Outpatient Program (IOP)?

-- Mindfulness/Interpersonal Effectiveness (MIE) skills training group: The Mindfulness skills training group utilizes Marsha Linehan's Dialectical Behabor Therapy (DBT) material.
-The Interpersonal Effectiveness skills training utilizes a structured skills training guide specific to interpersonal issues for those who have substance dependence.
-The goals of these structured sessions are to learn mindfulness skills (for example, Wise Mind and Clear Mind vs. Negative Emotion Mind and Addict Mind) as well as skills focused on dealing with interpersonal conflict situations effectively.
+- Mindfulness/Interpersonal Effectiveness (MIE) skills training group: The Mindfulness skills training group utilizes Marsha Linehan's Dialectical Behavior Therapy (DBT) material.
+The Interpersonal Effectiveness skills training utilizes a structured skills training guide specific to interpersonal issues for those who have a substance dependence.
+The goals of these structured sessions are to learn mindfulness skills (for example, Wise Mind and Clear Mind vs. Negative Emotion Mind and Addict Mind) and skills focused on effectively dealing with interpersonal conflict situations.

-- Relapse Prevention group: This group includes a focus on continuing avoidance, replacement activities, and coping skills.
-It includes weekly check-ins around slips, urges, self help, the four pathways to recovery, living in balance, and high-risk situations.
-Participants strengthen their commitment to recovery by beginning to initiate continued care planning, involving themselves in self help, and in making a connection to counseling.
+- Relapse Prevention group: This group focuses on continuing avoidance, replacement activities, and coping skills.
+It includes weekly check-ins around slips, urges, self-help, the four pathways to recovery, living in balance, and high-risk situations.
+Participants strengthen their commitment to recovery by initiating continued care planning, involving themselves in self-help, and making a connection to counseling.
 Participants are also expected to actively engage in discussions and provide and receive feedback from others to help boost relapse prevention strategies.